Catherine22/Frontend-Development/JavaScript/README.md

 c.echo()(); // c
 ```

-Now, this one is tricky
+Now, this one is tricky.

 ```Javascript
 var name = 'unknown';